KatinkaBu/AWS_grocery/README.md

 # AWS Grocery Project 🌱

 Welcome to my AWS Grocery project!
 This repo documents my work deploying the GroceryMate e-commerce app on AWS as part of the Masterschools program.
 I forked the original app by Alejandro Roman Ibanez and focused on AWS setup using Terraform for infrastructure as code.
-I've cleaned it up for Week 9 to share my progress!

 ## Overview 🍃
 - **Purpose**: Deploy and manage the GroceryMate app on AWS using Terraform for infrastructure setup.